-- Using an ice cream scoop (or your hands, of course), portion out the salmon into 2-3 inch circles.
+- Using a portion scoop (or your hands, of course), scoop out the salmon into 2-3 inch circles.
 You will have 14-16 salmon cakes, depending on how big you make them.

-- Dredge the salmon cakes in the breadcrumbs.
+- Dredge the salmon patties in the breadcrumbs.

 - Heat about 1 1/ 2 tablespoons oil in a nonstick skillet on medium-high heat and cook the salmon for about 3 minutes per side, just until golden brown.
 The fish cooks very quickly, so don’t overcook it by using low heat or covering the skillet, etc. It will be dry, if you’re not careful.

-- Take the salmon cakes off the heat and drain on a paper towel.
-Wipe out the skillet and repeat with the rest of the salmon cakes.
+- Take the salmon patties off the heat and drain on a paper towel.
+Wipe out the skillet and repeat with the rest of the salmon patties.